ErikPeterson/apartment-5b/README.md

 ##TODO
 Collision algorithm is wonky.
 Change algorithm for movement to check in smaller pixel units for collisions and more intelligently handle 'bouncing'.

-Add functionality for waiting for image load for rendering.

 Add support for 'cut scenes' and a path finding algorithm.

 Add support for 'action zones'.